tonioni/WinUAE/cputest/readme.txt

 Test generation details:

-Instruction's effective address is randomized.
+If normal mode: Instruction's effective address is randomized.
 It is accepted if it points to any of 3 test memory regions.
 If it points outside of test memory, it will be re-randomized few times.
 Test will be skipped if current EA makes it impossible to point to any of 3 test regions.
 If 68000/68010 and address error testing is enabled: 2 extra test rounds are generated, one with even and another with odd EAs to test and verify address errors.

+If target EA mode: instruction's effective address always points to configured target address(es).
+Very useful when testing address or bus errors.

 Notes and limitations: